 - Improving the perceived and internal quality of development.

-All sorts of environments are ripe for a digital transformation—which is another way of saying organizational transformation.
+What this means is that environments of every sort are ripe for a digital transformation—which is another way of saying organizational transformation.
 Nowadays, project leaders, directors, and middle managers aren’t there just to carry out orders, but to contribute ideas.
-And of course, companies want to complete projects more quickly, in a simpler way, and at lower cost.
+Moreover, it is necessary to develop projects more quickly, in a simpler way, and at lower cost.

-All sorts of environments are ripe for a digital transformation—which is another way of saying organizational transformation.
+Environments of every sort are ripe for a digital transformation—which is another way of saying organizational transformation.
 Nowadays, project leaders, directors, and middle managers aren’t there just to carry out orders, but to contribute ideas.

 In order to do things quickly, you should do very little, but with great specificity and added value.
-In agile methodologies, projects are defined on the basis of “user stories,” which allow developers to imagine the project as if it were already built.
-The idea is to imagine how all parties would use the product and prioritize those requests hierarchically.
+In agile methodologies, projects are defined on the basis of “user stories,” which consist in imagining the project as if it were already built.
+This requires thinking about how all parties will use the product and prioritizing those requests hierarchically.

 What is needed vs. what you are hired to do

-In the traditional model, the finished product is delivered several months after the contract is drawn up.
-In the new agile model, you build what the business needs little by little.
-If, at any point, you find that you’re on the wrong track, you can correct your course.
-And if everything goes extremely well, you can go to market ahead of schedule, because everything will have been tested by the end user multiple times.
+In the traditional model, the delivery of the finished product tends to take place several months after the contract is drawn up.
+In the new agile model, however, since you build what the business needs little by little, you can correct anything that doesn’t work.
+If, instead, everything goes extremely well, you can go to market ahead of schedule because everything will have been tested by the end user multiple times.
 That’s the main value provided by agile methodologies.

-A company that uses a waterfall approach—in which everything is defined perfectly, analyzed, designed, and built impeccably—can do a project well and at the same cost as a company that uses an agile model, but with one important difference: the user gets involved at a very late stage.
-In an agile system, the user gets involved very early in the process.
-In the waterfall model, the developer delivers what he was hired to do months earlier; in the agile model, he delivers what the customer really needs right now.
+With a company that uses a waterfall approach—in which everything is defined, analyzed, designed, and built impeccably—the cost could be the same as with a company that uses an agile model.
+The major difference, however, is that in the waterfall approach the user gets involved at a very late stage.
+In an agile system, the user starts participating very early in the process.
+The waterfall model produces what the developer was hired to do months earlier; the agile model produces what the customer really needs right now.

-With a waterfall project, the risk is absolute; you build the product and then deliver it.
-In an agile project, the risk is small because the product is validated constantly.
-Agile models are therefore much cheaper because the risk of failing to meet user expectations—forcing corrections to be made at the end, with stress and conflict—disappears.
+In other words, in a waterfall project the risk is absolute because first you build the product and then you deliver it, whereas in an agile project the risk is small because the product is validated constantly.
+Agile models are therefore much cheaper because the risk of failing to meet user expectations disappears.

-With a waterfall project, the risk is absolute; you build the product and then deliver it.
-In an agile project, the risk is small because the product is validated constantly.
+In a waterfall project the risk is absolute because first you build the product and then you deliver it, whereas in an agile project the risk is small because the product is validated constantly.

 The agile approach encompasses various methodologies.
 The Scrum model is good for defining predictive projects.
-The Kanban model provides great value in adaptive projects—that is, environments where you cannot foresee what is going to happen the next day (for example, a hospital emergency room).
-In most cases, the team has to do both things at once; this mixed methodology is called Scrumban.
+The Kanban model, in contrast, provides great value in adaptive projects—that is, environments where you cannot foresee what is going to happen the next day.
+Most commonly, however, the team has to do both things at once, with a mixed methodology called Scrumban.

-In the Scrum methodology, you start by defining the “product backlog.”
-Stories are prioritized by business value.
-You start building in short cycles and present the product to the users at regular intervals for validation.
-Each cycle lasts two to three weeks—always the shortest time possible.
-Every day, the team conducts a quick review: team members report what they have done, what they plan to do, and what obstacles they have encountered.
-All team members are expected to post their progress on publicly displayed charts.
+In the Scrum methodology, the first step is to define the “product backlog”—stories prioritized by business value.
+Then you start building in short cycles and present the product to the users at regular intervals for validation.
+Each cycle lasts two to three weeks.
+During that time, the team analyzes the results and any obstacles they have encountered.
+In this methodology, the entire process is publicly displayed on a series of charts.